-Course Objectives: The primary focus of this course is the study of natural and electric lighting in an architectural context.
+• The primary focus of this course is the study of natural and Artificial lighting in an architectural context.
 The course promotes the integration of occupant comfort, energy efficiency and daylight availability throughout the design process and places an emphasis upon the role light can play in shaping architecture.
-Students will learn a series of design techniques from rules of thumb and simulations to high dynamic range photography and physical model building.
-Throughout the course students will work in groups and apply these techniques to a semester long course project.
-The course projects will be determined in discussion with the instructor.